eth0izzle/shhgit/README.md

 Unlike other tools, you don't need to pass any targets with shhgit.
 Simply run `$ shhgit` to start watching GitHub commits and find secrets or sensitive files matching the included 120 signatures.

+Alternatively, you can forgo the signatures and use shhgit with a search query, e.g. to find all AWS keys you could use `shhgit --search-query AWS_ACCESS_KEY_ID=AKIA`

 ### Options

 ```